9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-2.md

-{% title title='Lesson 2: Getting Started on Scratch', subtitle='Plugged' %}
+{% title title='Getting Started on Scratch', subtitle='Lesson 2' %}
 {% endtitle %}

 {% header title='Overview', icon='activity' %}
 {% endheader %}

 In this lesson, students will learn to login to Scratch and begin to use the editor, block palette, and stage to sequence a program.

 ## Print PDF